ElektraInitiative/libelektra/doc/dev/data-structures.md

 #### Assignment

 The `opmphmAssignment ()` function assigns either your order (set at `OpmphmGraph->edges[i].order`) or a default order.
-The default order is the order of `OpmphmInit->data`.
 The `defaultOrder` parameter indicates the behavior.
-When the OPMPHM is build with the default order, `OpmphmGraph->edges[i].order` must not be set.

 After the build the OpmphmInit and OpmphmGraph should be freed.
 The OPMPHM is now ready for constant lookups with the `opmphmLookup ()`.